With hundreds of shows available for streaming or purchase,and with genres and sub-genres galore, anyone can find a compelling title.

 Shameless fan service aside, the show tackles issue surrounding body image, fashion, and mental health, making it an interesting show all around.

 March Comes Like A Lion is an anime whose art is unique in every way.
 The anime features Rei, a 17-year-old Shogi player, who struggles after losing his family.
 The art style of this anime is fluid; it changes to reflect the emotional struggles Rei faces.
 It conveys deeper meaning to his emotional turmoil.

 The style goes from gorgeous watercolor backgrounds and to stark black and white sketches as we watch Rei attempt to cope with loss.
 It is truly amazing to see this blend of storytelling and art.
 This amine is in a league of its own and is worth the watch.

 This is one of those animes that makes you feel good.
 A girl's light music club is in danger of closing, and this anime showcases their struggles to gain enough members to stay open and the difficulties they face as average high schoolers.

 It is a cute anime, and it is loads of fun to watch.
 The music is nice, and the story gives out tons of feel-good vibes.
 Enjoy the array of J-pop, while watching this band of girls navigates high school, friendships, and coming-of-age.

-This show was recently added to Netflix, and within days it was number one on viewership.
+Within days, it achieved number-one viewership on Netflix.
 Avatar The Last Airbender is absolutely fantastic.
 It has a diverse cast, truly amazing character arcs, and a story that captures audiences years later.